Does a Rotten Eggs Smell or Cabbage Smell Mean a Gas Leak?

 Burner Issues

-A malfunctioning burner in your boiler can produce unusual smells.
 If it’s not burning fuel properly, it might emit odours that resemble cabbage or other unpleasant scents.
 This could be due to a dirty or clogged burner or a problem with the combustion process.

 Why Does Mercaptan Smell Like It Does?